-Diet induced ketosis and/or ingestion of ketone bodies (KBs) is an established treatment for children (Neal et al., 2008, 2009) and adults with pharmacologically resistant epilepsy (Klein et al., 2014; Liu et al., 2018).
-Research teams have reported some success in ameliorating the severity of symptoms in neurodegenerative diseases, most notably in patients with mild cognitive impairment or early Alzheimer's disease (reviewed (Lange et al., 2017)), more recently Parkinson's disease (Phillips et al., 2018) and autistic spectrum disorders (reviewed (Elamin et al., 2017)).
-There is also some, albeit limited, evidence that nutritional ketosis may reduce symptoms in some patients with schizophrenia (SZ) (Wlodarczyk et al., 2018), bipolar disorder (BPD) (Phelps et al., 2013) and major depressive disorder (MDD) (Brietzke et al., 2018) (Bostock et al., 2017a).
-It is worthy of note that MDD, BPD and SZ are being increasingly described as neuroprogressive disorders to reflect progressive neuroanatomical and cognitive decline driven by many common factors present in each illness such as inflammation in the periphery and the brain, nitroxidative stress mitochondrial dysfunction coupled with disrupted tryptophan metabolism and deficiencies in glutamatergic neurotransmission, neurotropin activity and increased production of cortisone coupled with impaired performance of glucocorticoid receptors (Berk et al., 2011; Maes et al., 2011; Davis et al., 2014; Haroon and Miller, 2017).
-The presence of these abnormalities in each neuroprogressive illness is unsurprising as evidence suggests that they may be the result of mitochondrial dysfunction oxidative stress and mitochondrial dysfunction in the periphery and in the brain (Morris et al., 2015a; Morris et al., 2017; Morris et al., 2019b).
+Received: August 13, 2019; Revised: January 5, 2020; Accepted: February 6, 2020 evidence that nutritional ketosis may reduce symptoms in some patients with schizophrenia (SZ) (Włodarczyk et al., 2018), bipolar disorder (BPD) (Phelps et al., 2013), and major depressive disorder (MDD) (Brietzke et al., 2018) (Bostock et al., 2017a).
+It is worthy of note that MDD, BPD, and SZ are being increasingly described as neuroprogressive disorders to reflect progressive neuroanatomical and cognitive decline driven by many common factors present in each illness such as inflammation in the periphery and the brain, nitroxidative stress mitochondrial dysfunction coupled with disrupted tryptophan metabolism, and deficiencies in glutamatergic neurotransmission and neurotropin activity and increased production of cortisone coupled with impaired performance of glucocorticoid receptors (Berk et al., 2011; Maes et al., 2011; Davis et al., 2014; Haroon and Miller, 2017).
+The presence of these abnormalities in each neuroprogressive illness is unsurprising as evidence suggests that they may be the result of mitochondrial dysfunction oxidative stress and mitochondrial dysfunction in the periphery and in the brain (Morris et al., 2015a, 2017, 2019b).
 This may be of considerable clinical relevance as evidence suggests that many of the effects of induced ketosis would appear to be desirable as far as the treatment of these illnesses is concerned.
 Readers interested in the biochemistry underpinning the development of induced ketosis are invited to consult Figure 1.